 Games are typically between 1.5 and 2 hours.

 What is the expected time frame for the season?

-The first practice will be the first week of August.
-The first week of games will take place in September or the last partial week of August.
+The first league practice will be the first week of August.
+The first week of games will take place in late August/early September.
 All games are played either on Saturdays or Sundays, with all home games on Sundays.
 The game schedule will consist of 10 games, evenly divided between home and away games.
-Playoffs are played in the middle/end of November, followed by our annual RHAM Youth Football and Cheer Awards Ceremony in late November, early December.
+Playoffs are played in the middle/end of November.

 How many games are there?

 All divisions will be scheduled for 10 regular season games.
 In addition, Senior, Junior, and Micro divisions participate in post-season playoffs.
 For the current playoff format please read the SNEYFC Bylaws.